e-nicola/e-nicola.github.io/Astro/moon-phases.md

   | 🌗 Last Quarter Moon | 22                  | 22.14     |
   | 🌑 New Moon          | 30                  | 29.52     |

-* Calculate the moon age from a date YYYY-MM-DD
+## Calculate the moon age for any date YYYY-MM-DD
 * Algorithm (simplified version of an algorithm by John Conway)
   1. Year YYYY
     * This algorithm is valid for years 2000 to 2018 (from 2000-01-01 to 2018-12-31).
 If outside those years, add or subtract repeatedly 19 years till the year is in the range  2000 to 2018 (this uses the Metonic Cycle of 19 years)